curious-containers/curious-containers.github.io/_pages/home.md

 ## Stability

-The upcoming release of RED 9 will be the first stable version of this format.
-RED 9 will be supported from Curious Containers 9 onwards.
+Version 9 is the first stable release of RED and the Curious Containers framework.
+Support for RED 9 will continue in future versions of Curious Containers, even if an updated RED format is released.

 ## Acknowledgements